Man charged after infant son suffers 'severe injuries,' police say

 The child's father, Back, took him to the hospital after he said he noticed the boy appear to be limp and struggling with consciousness, the release said.
 Back is the primary caregiver of the child.

-The child was flown to John Hopkins Trauma Center due to his severe injuries, which included a brain bleed, the release said.
+The child was flown to the Johns Hopkins trauma center due to his severe injuries, which included a brain bleed, the release said.

 The child was in critical condition and had to undergo life-saving emergency surgery, police said.